 Although Ada died on the 27th November 1852, her contributions to computer science were not discovered until the 1950’s by B.V Bowden who republished her notes in Faster than though: A Symposium on Digital Computing Machines and has since been widely recognised in science, literature and film.
 A computer language named ‘Ada’ was developed in 1980 by the U.S Department of Defence after herself.

-Since 2009, her life has been celebrated through an annual event on the 2nd Tuesday of October to raise the profile of women in STEM, celebrate the achievements of women in STEM around the world, and to remind ourselves of Ada Lovelace’s legacy as a role model for young girls and women.
-The day was founded by Suw Charman– Anderson who is a technologist herself, as she wanted to celebrate Lovelace’s achievements and create a lasting memory of Ada Lovelace’s impact on technology as we know it today.
+Since 2009, her life has been celebrated through an annual event on the 2nd Tuesday of October to raise the profile of women in STEM, celebrate the achievements of women in STEM around the world, and to remind ourselves of Ada Lovelace’s legacy as a role model for women in tech.
+The day was founded by Suw Charman– Anderson who is a technologist herself, her objective was to celebrate Lovelace’s achievements and create a lasting memory of Ada Lovelace’s impact on technology as we know it today.